-Lines 5a and 5b-Net Section 1231 Gain (Loss) (Other Than Due to Casualty or Theft)
+Line 5-Net Section 1231 Gain (Loss) (Other Than Due to Casualty or Theft)

-Net section 1231 gain or loss figured using only 28% rate gains and losses is reported on line 5a.
-The total net section 1231 gain or loss for the year is reported on line 5b.
-The corporation will identify in the line 23 Supplemental Information space the activity to which the amounts on lines 5a and 5b relate.
+Net section 1231 gain or loss is reported on line 5.
+The corporation will identify in the line 23 Supplemental Information space the activity to which the amount on line 5 relates.

-The amount on line 5a or 5b is generally a passive activity amount if it is from a:
+The amount on line 5 is generally a passive activity amount if it is from a:

-Rental activity OR

-• Trade or business activity in which you did not materially participate.
+- Rental activity OR - Trade or business activity in which you did not materially participate.

-However, an amount on line 5a or 5b from a rental real estate activity is not from a passive activity if you were a real estate professional (defined on page 2) and you materially participated in the activity.
+However, an amount on line 5 from a rental real estate activity is not from a passive activity if you were a real estate professional (defined on page 2) and you materially participated in the activity.

-If the amount on line 5b is either (a) a loss that is not from a passive activity or (b) a gain, report it on Form 4797, Sales of Business Property, line 2, column (g).
-Report the amount from line 5a on Form 4797, line 2, column (h).
+If the amount on line 5 is either (a) a loss that is not from a passive activity or (b) a gain, report it on Form 4797, Sales of Business Property, line 2, column (g).
 Do not complete columns (b) through (f) on line 2.
 Instead, write "From Schedule K-1 (Form 1120S)" across these columns.

-If the amount on line 5b is a loss from a passive activity, see Passive loss limitations in the Instructions for Form 4797.
-You may need to refigure lines 5a and 5b using the Instructions for Form 8582 to determine the amounts to enter on Form 4797.
+If the amount on line 5 is a loss from a passive activity, see Passive loss limitations in the Instructions for Form 4797.
+You may need to refigure line 5 using the Instructions for Form 8582 to determine the amount to enter on Form 4797.